AdaCore/spark2014/docs/ug/appendix.rst

 #. |GNATprove| does not follow the value of tags for tagged objects.
 As a
    consequence, tag checks are currently unprovable in most cases.

 #.
-For calls in class-wide preconditions and postcondition, |GNATprove| uses
+Calls to primitive operations of the tagged type being defined are not
-   the semantics defined originally in the Ada 2012 Reference Manual (calls to primitive operations are dispatching), and not yet the modified semantics introduced in the revision of the language AI12-0113 (calls to primitive operations are reinterpreted at each level of the inheritance hierarchy).
+   supported in classwide preconditions.
+GNATprove does not raises an error, but results of proof may be incorrect.

 Portability Issues
 ==================